blogandreineculaucom/blogandreineculaucom.github.io/_posts/2014-09-14-dreamhost-glesys.md

   - webhost
 ---

+**UPDATE**: "We cannot provide refunds beyond your initial 97 days" - so there goes 55 USD of prepayment as well.

 I've been a [Dreamhost](http://dreamhost.com) customer (both privately, and for [www.life-link.org](http://old.life-link.org)) for ~7 years, after moving from the Swedish [CrystOne](http://crystone.se).

 Pleasant in the beginning, fast servers, live chat, quick customer support.